About Us

 • Grade 1.— The easiest level of hiking.
 Typically, in this type of trek, one can reach the highest point of the route via a path with little slope.
 A fall usually does not result in significant personal injury.

-• Grade 2.—This type of hike may occasionally require stepping off the path and using hands to continue.
-However, walking time exceeds climbing or hand-use time.
-The level of attention required is definitely higher than in Grade 1.
+• Grade 2.—In this type of trekking the traveler must eventually leave the route and make occasional use of his hands to continue the route.
+However, the time spent walking is greater than the time spent climbing or making use of the hands.
+The level of attention required is definitely higher than in grade 1.

 • Grade 3.— In this grade, hikers need to use their hands more frequently, but the majority of the trail is still traversed by walking.
 This difficulty level often offers various route alternatives.
 A fall in this type of hiking can result in serious injuries.